nafisazaman7772/OccuBias-Dataset/README.md

 # OccuBias Dataset

 ## Overview
 OccuBias is a structured, prompt-based dataset designed to evaluate occupational gender bias in large language models (LLMs).
 It enables both behavioural (output-level) and representational (embedding-level) analysis of gender bias across professional contexts.
+The dataset of the thesis is also published in RADAR.
+The DOI is: https://doi.org/10.24384/nem2-4n87.

 ## Dataset Statistics
 - Total prompts: 6,300